enterspeedhq/enterspeed-docs/docs/reference/fields.md

 #### Routing by URL

 If you want your schema to be routable by an URL, you can specify the `url` as an expression.
-Like the example below.
+Like the example below:

 ```json
 {